gdborton/webpack-parallel-uglify-plugin/README.md

       exclude, // Optional regex, or array of regex to exclude from minification.
 Matching files are not minified. cacheDir, // Optional absolute path to use as a cache.
 If not provided, caching will not be used. workerCount, // Optional int.
 Number of workers to run uglify.
-Defaults to num of cpus - 1 or asset count (whichever is smaller)
+Defaults to num of cpus - 1 or asset count (whichever is smaller) sourceMap, // Optional Boolean.
+This slows down the compilation.
+Defaults to false.
       uglifyJS: {
         // These pass straight through to uglify.
       },